Catholic doctor fired for refusing to administer birth control. Court rules against her

 Jachimowicz said family doctors could use the loophole and legally refuse the insertion of the IUD by claiming they did not know how to perform the procedure.
 It is perfectly admissible by the law.

 Jachimowicz did not learn how to insert IUDs in Poland, and could have claimed lack of training, but she did not want to use this loophole.
-Because we remained faithful to her religion and conscience, she was dismissed, ending four years of work and the patient-doctor relationships she’d forged in that time.
+Because she remained faithful to her religion and conscience, she was dismissed, ending four years of work and the patient-doctor relationships she’d forged in that time.

 Bleken explained that other doctors at the same clinic where Jachimowicz worked did not insert IUDs since there were too few patients requesting it.
 The doctors preferred to refer them to a gynecologist working at a hospital situated a 50-minute drive away.
 “The municipality had not found it necessary to impose on any or all of the doctors to practice the insertion,” Bleken said.